Clifton Hampden, Abingdon, OX14 3EE

 Our vision and values are woven into our curriculum, and it is our aim that all our children will grow to become curious, courageous and compassionate members of society.

 We actively promote positive attitudes, to enable the children to become curious, courageous and compassionate learners.
 We have high expectations of what every child can achieve.
-We encourage children to believe in themselves and to find ways to become effective learners and overcome challenges.
+We encourage children to believe in themselves, to find ways to become effective learners and overcome challenges.
 We encourage and respond to the voice of the children, involving and consulting them about their learning and development .

 The curriculum at our school is designed to help children make links, explore new concepts and deepen their understanding in all subjects.
 This ensures that children are acquiring meaningful knowledge that is transferable.
 Teaching sequences are carefully planned so the progression through the subject content enables all children to make good progress building on prior knowledge, skills and understanding.
 The children have many opportunities to apply their learning to real life situations, for example at Forest School, on trips and in lessons based on real experiences.